ognus/tomekkolasa.com/content/blog/javascript/how-to-check-if-object-is-empty-in-javascript.md

 Moreover, the implementation is also easy to understand.

-We loop through all object properties (own and inherited) using a `for in` loop.
+We loop through all object properties (own and inherited) using a `for-in` loop.
 On each iteration we call the object's `.hasOwnProperty()` method.
 We use it to check if the property actually belongs to this object and not to one of its ancestors.
 If it does we already know the object is not empty.
 So we can return `false`.
 In a case where the are no properties or none belongs to the object we return `true`.

 It's exactly how Lodash implements the `_.isEmpty` method.
 Or rather it's part that handles objects.
 Have a look at the [Lodash's source code](https://github.com/lodash/lodash/blob/4.17.15/lodash.js#L11495-L11500).